yahsiuhsieh/yahsiuhsieh/README.md

 <div align="left">
   <h3> 👨🏻‍💻 About Me </h3>

-  - 🔍 &nbsp; Actively looking for 2022 software engineer summer internships
+  - 🔭 &nbsp; Currently working as a Software Developer at Torc Robotics
   - 🎓 &nbsp; M.S. in Electrical & Computer Engineering at UCSD
-  - 🌱 &nbsp; Learning more about Backend Architectures and Frontend Developement
+  - 🌱 &nbsp; Learning more about Autonomous Driving Software Stack
-  - ✍️ &nbsp; Interested in Full Stack Development / Data Analytics / Machine Learning
+  - 😄 &nbsp; Interested in Self Driving and Robotics Technology
 </div>
 </div>